SindhujaJayakumar/AdultIncome-Prediction/README.md

 ﻿# Analysis and Prediction of Adult Income In US
 Based on Census Data Using Machine Learning
-                                  ##
-Project Description:

 This machine learning project uses the annual income data set from UCI Machine Learning Repository, based on the US census to predict annual money incomes for adults, given a set of 41 employment and demographic attributes.